xiegeo/must/README.md

 }
 ```

-Also Value2 is available for longer function signatures.
+Also `Value2` is available for longer function signatures.
+`V` and `V2` are their short aliases since the `must.` prefix already stands out enough.

 ### Turn assertions into panics

-`must.True` and friends.
+Functions like `True(bool)` and friends.
+To assert a condition or panic.

+`B1`, `B2`... are generic assertions that pass their first inputs unmodified with compile time type info preserved.
+They return a function to specify what assertions are made on each field.

 Assertions have optional debug arguments, to provide additional information when
 violated.
 Usually, just pass in the line comment as string.

 ### Panic test helpers

 `must.Panic` and `must.Recover`.
-Useful for writing tests for panics cases.
+Useful for writing tests for panicky cases.

 ## Compatibility

-Since this library is heavily dependent on generics.
-1.18 is the minimum Go version supported for now.
+Since this library is heavily dependent on generics. **1.18** is the minimum Go version supported until a new go version has a feature too good to pass.

-Tagged versions will follow sematic versioning.
+Tagged versions follow **sematic versioning**.
 Untagged master/main branch is for development.

-Values set in panics are only for debugging.
-No guarantees are provided on how panics are argumented.
+Values used in panics are only for debugging.
+No guarantees are provided on how panics are constructed.
+This means the recovered value and stack track could change even in bugfix versions.

-## Planning
+## Version 1.0 milestone

-Generic assertions ;-)
+- Gain enough downstream usage cases to prove API fitness and stability.